geosensing/streetsense/README.md

 ### What did we learn?

 The proportion of road segments with potholes is Jakarta is an astonishing .39.
 The commensurate number for Bangkok, Lagos, and Wayne is between .06--.07.
 But what does that mean?
 As we mentioned above, each image captures a small segment of the street.
 If we assume that a photo captures .5km, the expected number of potholes on a 10 km journey in Jakarta would be 3.9.
-That would make for a somewhat of a rough ride.
+That would make for somewhat of a rough ride.

 When it comes to cracks in the road, Wayne takes the top spot---the proportion of segments in Wayne with cracks is .62 followed by early to mid-twenties for the rest of the three cities.
 This is not particularly surprising given Wayne's latitude.